-Chris Pratt Shares Adorable List of What He Loves About Katherine Schwarzenegger in Anniversary Tribute - E!
+Chris Pratt Shares Sweet List of What He Loves About Katherine Schwarzenegger for 2nd Wedding Anniversary - E!
 Online

-In honor of their second anniversary, Chris Pratt is sharing why wife Katherine Schwarzenegger even makes funerals better.
+In honor of their second wedding anniversary, Chris Pratt is sharing why wife Katherine Schwarzenegger even makes funerals better.

 The 41-year-old Jurassic World star took to his Instagram Story on Monday, June 7 to participate in a Q&A with fans in honor of the press junket for his upcoming action film The Tomorrow War.
 And while it didn't appear to be planned out, he ended up giving an impromptu tribute to his better half on the day before the anniversary of their nuptials that took place back on June 8, 2019.